EFFECTIVE LEARNING STRATEGIES - THE SCIENCE OF LEARNING IN PRACTICE

 “For example, simply asking students, ‘What did we do in class yesterday?’ rather than telling them ‘Here’s what we did in class yesterday’ significantly boosts long-term learning.”

-But, not all graphic representations are created equal, and likewise, just creating a picture is not enough.
+But, not all graphic representations are created equal: just creating any picture is not enough.
 According to researchers, visuals must be directly linked to the text without many distractions to facilitate effective learning.

-In short, spaced practice is the opposite of cramming, and experts like Weinstein-Jones recommend that learning is stretched out over time, optimally over the course of a number of sessions.
+Simply put, spaced practice is the opposite of cramming.
+Experts like Dr. Weinstein-Jones recommend that learning is stretched out over time, optimally over the course of a number of sessions.
+Teachers should bring up skills and concepts at strategically spaced intervals, to improve how well students grasp the material.
+Spacing can be combined with retrieval to good effect.

 Metacognition is most often defined broadly as, “thinking about thinking.”
-However, what we know, via the cognitive sciences, includes a much more specific notion of metacognition.
-The Center for Teaching at Vanderbilt University describes the value of planning, monitoring and assessing one’s own learning.
+But, in this context, involves more specific attention to the process of learning.
+The Center for Teaching at Vanderbilt University describes metacognition in terms of the value of planning, monitoring, and assessing one’s own learning.
+When students pay close attention to their own learning, modifying their practice based on what works best, their results improve.

 According to learning scientist Dr. Regan Gurung, “The more we can make the thinking process visible, the better we can understand how to make it more effective.
 That’s what metacognition is all about.”

 In everyday contexts, we often use “elaborate” to mean “describe in more detail.”
-But psychologists mean something a little different by the word “elaboration.”
-In this context, elaboration is fundamentally about “making meaningful associations to a particular concept...it’s the opposite of just rote memorization,” states.
-Dr. Stephen Chew, learning scientist.
+But psychologists mean something a little different by “elaboration.”
+In this context, elaboration is fundamentally about “making meaningful associations to a particular concept…it’s the opposite of just rote memorization,” states Dr. Stephen Chew, learning scientist.

-Chew adds, “what elaboration does is it increases the number of ways of accessing information.”
-For example, when teaching students about the topic of variation in statistics, asking the students to come up with an example from their lives of high variation and low variation would be a good way to encourage elaboration.
+Chew adds, “Elaboration … increases the number of ways of accessing information.”
+For example, when teaching students about the topic of variation in statistics, a teacher might ask the students to come up with an example from their own lives of high or low variation in order to encourage elaboration.
+These rich associates will help student retain the concept in a meaningful way.

 Acknowledgments: We’re grateful to the Overdeck Foundation for funding this project.
 We also thank Megan Sumeracki and Yana Weinstein-Jones who reviewed the document and provided feedback.